sbt/website/src/nanoc/content/community.md

 sbt's code is hosted on Github [sbt/sbt][github] repository, and sbt's documentation (including this page) is on [sbt/website][website] repository.

-You're welcome to work on any feature you like but if you'd like some good ideas, look for issues tagged with the [Community label][community-label].
+You are welcome to work on any feature you like but if you'd like some good ideas

+- look for issues tagged with the [Community label][community-label]
+- check out [waffle sbt/sbt][waffle] Ready or Backlogs
+- talk to us in [Gitter sbt/sbt][gitter]